 If you want to know how to watermark photos on Mac with ease, we’ve compiled a list of five apps designed to make your job significantly easier:

 PhotoMarks is a batch watermark app for Mac designed to be extremely easy to use.
 This means that it comes with a user-friendly interface and with previews for every edit you make, so that you’ll always have an overview of what you’re doing.
-Basically the process is simple: you add your photos, apply the watermark and just select your output folder.
+Basically the process is simple: you add your photos, apply the watermark and just select your output folder and image format.

-PhotoMarks allows you to add both text and logo marks and completely customize them by selecting the desired position, rotation, scaling, font, size and color or by applying special effects like stroke, shadow and bounding-box.
+PhotoMarks allows you to add both text and logo marks and completely customize them by selecting the desired position, rotation, scale, font style, size and color, by adjusting the transparency or by applying special effects like stroke, shadow and bounding-box.
 For an increased productivity, the app has a feature to save your settings as profiles and use them later without having to go through the same edits again.

-In addition to watermarking, the tool also allows you to resize, auto rotate or decorate photos with graphical frames.
-Once you’ve finished, you have the option of sending the newly-edited pictures via email or upload them to FTP or Flickr.
+In addition to watermarking, the tool also allows you to convert (support for RAW files) resize, auto rotate or decorate photos with graphical frames.
+Once you’ve finished, you have the option of saving the newly-edited pictures on a local folder, send them via email or upload them to FTP or Flickr.

-PhotoMarks also has a version for iPhone and iPad, which is available on the App Store.
+PhotoMarks offers a fully-featured trial version for free.
+If you want to watermark images on the go, the app has a version for iPhone and iPad, which is available on the App Store.

 iWatermark allows you to customize your marks to your liking, which means you can select your own transparency, placement, font, color, size and apply special effects like aqua, shadow and emboss.
 Besides watermarking, the app can also perform other useful tasks, like generating thumbnails, renaming or resizing photos.